Online Multi-modal Root Cause Identification in Microservice Systems: Preliminary and Related Work

 \textbf{Root Cause Analysis}.
 Current root cause analysis (RCA) methods can be categorized into two main branches: single-modal RCA methods and multi-modal RCA methods.
-Single-modal RCA methods primarily investigate causal relationships among system components using one type of data only~\citep{sporleder2019root, duan2020root, DBLP:conf/iwqos/MengZSZHZJWP20, soldani2022anomaly, aggarwal2020localization, li2021practical}.
-For instance, Liu \textit{et al.}~\citep{DBLP:conf/icse/LiuH0LZGLOW21} generate a service call graph based on domain-specific software and rules, while Wang \textit{et al.}~\citep{wang2023interdependent} construct causal networks from time series data.
-However, these methods often exhibit suboptimal performance due to their reliance on single-modal data.
-To enhance accuracy, recent research integrates multi-modal data for RCA~\citep{yu2023nezha, DBLP:conf/ispa/HouJWLH21, DBLP:conf/www/ZhengCHC24}.
-Nezha~\citep{yu2023nezha} and PDiagnose~\citep{DBLP:conf/ispa/HouJWLH21} extract and combine information from each modality individually, while MULAN~\citep{DBLP:conf/www/ZhengCHC24} and MM-DAG~\citep{lan2023mm} consider interactions among modalities, constructing comprehensive causal graphs.
-Despite notable progress, these approaches are implemented offline, necessitating extensive data collection and retraining for new faults.
-Wang \textit{et al.}~\citep{wang2023incremental} enable online root cause identification by decoupling state-invariant and state-dependent information to learn a causal graph for root cause identification.
-However, their focus remains on single-modal data.
+Single-modal RCA methods primarily investigate causal relationships among system components using one type of data only~\citep{soldani2022anomaly, li2021practical,wang2023interdependent,wang2023incremental}, while multi-modal RCA methods~\citep{yu2023nezha, DBLP:conf/ispa/HouJWLH21, DBLP:conf/www/ZhengCHC24} benefit from leveraging the rich data sources to achieve better performance.
 Recently, large language model (LLM)-based approaches have emerged as a new research direction for learning causal relations in root cause identification, owing to the success of LLMs in tackling complex tasks~\citep{chen2024automatic, shan2024face, goel2024x, zhou2024causalkgpt, roy2024exploring, wang2023rcagent}.
-For example, Chen \textit{et al.}~\citep{chen2024automatic} introduce RCACopilot, an on-call system powered by LLMs to automate RCA for cloud incidents.
-Similarly, Shan \textit{et al.}~\citep{shan2024face} propose an approach that first identifies log messages indicating configuration-related errors, then localizes suspected root-cause configuration properties based on these log messages and LLM-generated configuration settings.
-While LLMs could effectively learn temporal dependencies within the metric data of individual system entities, they often struggle to capture interdependencies—such as causal relationships between different system entities—leading to higher computational costs.
 Unlike existing RCA methods, this paper addresses the online multi-modal RCA problem by uniquely modeling long-term temporal dependencies while simultaneously capturing the cross-modal correlation of multiple factors.